g00glen00b/dimitri.codes/content/posts/2014-04-02-introduction-angularjs-controller/index.md

 featuredImage: "../../images/logos/angularjs.png"
 categories: ["JavaScript", "Tutorials"]
 tags: ["AngularJS", "JavaScript"]
+excerpt: "In this introduction tutorial series to AngularJS I'm going to build an app introducing several aspects like controllers, filters, services and directives."
 ---

 In this introduction tutorial series to [AngularJS](http://angularjs.org) I'm going to build a small webapp introducing several aspects of AngularJS like controllers, filters, services and directives.
 I'm going to explain all of that by creating an artist/song-rating app, which (in the end) will look like: